kumar-dhanagopal/multi-region-provider-alias-demo/README.md

   on xregion_replication_policy.tf line 1, in resource "oci_objectstorage_replication_policy" "replication_policy":
    1: resource "oci_objectstorage_replication_policy" "replication_policy" {
   ```
-  If this error occurs, wait a minutes or two (to allow the IAM policy to propagate across all the regions), and then run `terraform apply` again.
+  If this error occurs, wait a few seconds to allow the IAM policy to propagate across all the regions, and then run `terraform apply` again.
+Consider increasing the wait time to prevent this error in the future.

 ### Remove Resources
 To delete all the resources, including the buckets, run the following command: